-If you want to change your name or the name of your child in Wake County, North Carolina, Attorney David Schiller can represent you during the process.
+If you want to change your name or the name of your child and you live in Wake County, North Carolina, Attorney David Schiller can represent you during the process.

 Fees for Name Changes